sophieproject/spider-sophie/README.md

-# spider-sophie
+# Spider Sophie
-Web Crawler for explicit content
+A type of Spiderman reference, Spider Sophie is a proof-of-concept crawler that was designed to crawl sites for explicit content.